enketo/blog/_posts/2015-05-19-install-enketo.md

 sudo nano /etc/nginx/sites-available/enketo
 ```

-This configuration works well (change enketo.aidapplications.com to your domain and make sure the ssl certificate and key paths are correct):
+The following configuration works well.
+Make sure to change enketo.aidapplications.com to your domain and make sure the ssl certificate and key paths are correct.

 ```json
 server {